Zhang Qing (Featherless Arrow): Campaigns and death

-Zhang Qing is appointed as one of the Eight Tiger Cub Vanguard Generals of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the grand Assembly.
-He participates in the campaigns against the Liao invaders and rebels in Song territory following amnesty from Emperor Huizong for Liangshan.
+Zhang Qing is appointed as one of the eight Tiger Cub Vanguard Commanders of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebels in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Zhang Qing scores the top credit in the campaign against Tian Hu when he captures the rebel leader with the help of Qiong Ying, the foster daughter of one of Tian's followers.
-Zhang marries Qiong, who bears him a son named Zhang Jie (張節).
-Qiong Ying is also an excellent stone thrower.
+During the campaign against Tian Hu's rebel forces, Zhang Qing encounters Qiongying, the stepdaughter of one of Tian Hu's followers.
+Qiongying had met Zhang Qing before when he appeared in her dreams as a mystical warrior who taught her how to fling stones.
+When they finally meet, they fall in love, and Qiongying convinces her stepfather to turn against Tian Hu and help the Liangshan forces defeat the rebels.
+Zhang Qing marries Qiongying and they have a son, Zhang Jie (張節), who later serves as a Song military officer like his father and fights in the Jin–Song wars.

-In the battle of Dusong Pass (獨松關; located south of present-day Anji County, Zhejiang) in the campaign against Fang La, Zhang Qing and Dong Ping comes to combat with Li Tianrun, one of Fang's top warriors.
-Although Dong Ping's arm is injured by a projectile, Dong Ping continues to fight Li on horseback.
-When he retreats to treat his wound, Zhang Qing takes over the fight.
-He misses a stab on Li and has his spear stuck in a tree.
-As he struggles to pull it out, Li stabs him in the abdomen and kills him.
-When the campaign ends, the remains of Zhang Qing are sent back to Zhangde for burial.
+In the final campaign against Fang La's rebel forces, Zhang Qing and Dong Ping are assigned to attack Dusong Pass (獨松關; located south of present-day Anji County, Zhejiang), where they face the enemy warrior Li Tianrun.
+After Dong Ping is injured in the left arm by a projectile, he retreats so Zhang Qing takes over the fight with Li Tianrun.
+After Li Tianrun dodges a strike, Zhang Qing's spear gets stuck in a tree.
+While Zhang Qing is struggling to pull it out, Li Tianrun seizes the chance to stab him in the abdomen, killing him.
+When the campaign is over, Zhang Qing's remains are sent back to his hometown in Zhangde Prefecture for burial.